samie/vaadin-openai-chat/README.md

 create a own version of ChatGPT app using the Vaadin components like [MessageList](https://vaadin.com/docs/latest/components/message-list) and [MessageInput](https://vaadin.com/docs/latest/components/message-input).

+Read more about how the application was built in this blog post: [Building a Chatbot in Vaadin with OpenAI](https://dev.to/samiekblad/happy-path-building-a-chatbot-in-vaadin-with-openai-4b8a)

 [Vaadin](https://vaadin.com/flow) is a web application development framework that allows developers to create rich, interactive web interfaces with Java.
 It provides pre-built UI components, simplified data binding, and server-side processing for a